-In addition, the Swedish Securities Market Act (2007:528) stipulates that a stock exchange is to have rules regarding takeover bids for shares admitted to trading on a regulated market operated by the relevant stock exchange.
-The Nasdaq Stockholm AB and Nordic Growth Market NGM AB exchanges have such rules today.
+The Swedish Securities Market Act (2007:528) stipulates that a stock exchange is to have rules regarding takeover bids for shares admitted to trading on a regulated market operated by the relevant stock exchange.
+The rules must satisfy the requirements imposed in the European Union's Directive on Takeover Bids (2004/25/EC), and must be otherwise appropriate for the purpose.